Gabya06/MTA/README.md

 # MTA data science project

 ## Project Overview
-The goal of this project is to scrape the MTA website for data, perform analysis on the number of turnstyle entries and exits and predict the number of turnstyle entries and exitis.
+The goal of this project is to scrape the MTA website for data, perform analysis on the number of turnstyle entries and exits and predict the number of turnstyle exits.

 ## Data Scrapping and Processing
-MTA turstile data was scrapped from http://web.mta.info/developers/turnstile.html.
-There were two different data formats used, one for data before 10/8/2014 and one for after.
-In my analysis, I named the dataset containing the old format old_data and the new format new_data.
+MTA turstile data from 2011 to 2017 was scrapped from http://web.mta.info/developers/turnstile.html.
+There were two different data formats used, one for data prior to 10/8/2014 and one for after.
 I created a function to iteratively read the online data and add it to a text file.
 At the end of the data scrapping phase there are two text files that were created, one for each type of format.
-After reading the data, I cleaned up the format of the old data to match the new one.
-Since there is a lot of data, processing this took quite some time.
-In hindsight, I should have created a sqlite database and manipulated the data there, and done some of the analysis there.
-After some time, I realized that there was a bit too much data to try and combine both the new and old datasets into one pandas dataframe.
-Since I had already done most of the work in pandas at that point, I focused most of my analysis on the new data to reduce the volume.
+Part of the data cleaning was to standardize both dataset formats to match that of the new data since it was cleaner.
+The datasets were both large, data prior to 2014 is made up of over 5.7M rows (5,771,751) and data after 2014 had over 2.7M rows (2,652,245).
+Processing the data took quite some time.
+In hindsight, I should have made this a lot more efficient by creating  a database, manipulated and done some of the analysis there.
+After some time, I realized that there was a bit too much data to try and combine both the new and old datasets into one dataframe.
+Since I had already done most of the work in python using pandas, I focused most of my analysis on the new data to reduce the volume.

 ```python
 def combine_urls(date_range,out_file,mta_data_type):